jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

   .. code-block:: shell
     :emphasize-lines: 1

-    cd child
+    cd jane

   the terminal_ shows

   .. code-block:: shell

-    cd: no such file or directory: child
+    cd: no such file or directory: jane

   the directory_ does not exist